 Adderall is the brand name of the drug amphetamine/dextroamphetamine salts.
 It is a highly addictive stimulant medication that can be prescribed to treat ADHD (Attention Deficit Hyperactivity Disorder) and narcolepsy.

 Adderall belongs to a class of drugs known as central nervous system (CNS) stimulants and therefore affects certain chemicals in the brain and nerves that contribute to hyperactivity and impulse control.
-It is also an easily abused prescription drug that can result in serious physical and psychological results, both short-term and long-term.
+It is also an easily abused prescription drug that can result in serious physical and psychological short-term and long-term results.

 Side Effects of Adderall Use

 Adderall works by increasing your body’s dopamine and norepinephrine levels, which increases your ability to focus and concentrate.
 However, because of its amphetamine composition, it tends to become addictive and cause uncomfortable side effects such as tremors and an irregular heartbeat.

 Short-Term Effect of Adderall

 - Hypertension (high blood pressure)